gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Gradle 8.0 introduces an interpreter for the [declarative plugins {} blocks](https://github.com/gradle/gradle/blob/release/subprojects/docs/src/docs/release/userguide/plugins.html#sec:constrained_syntax) in `.gradle.kts` scripts that make the overall build time around 20% faster.
 By default, calling the Kotlin compiler for declarative `plugins {}` blocks is avoided.

-To utilize this performance, ensure you are using the supported formats in the declarative `plugins {}` blocks:
+To utilize this performance, ensure you are using the supported formats in the declarative `plugins {}` blocks, for example:

 ```kotlin
 plugins {